veganmosfet/Solar_Cybersecurity_Requirements/README.md

 ![dsp](pictures/solar2.png)

 Notes:
-* *must* or *shall* are used for mandatory positiv requirements.
+* *must* or *shall* are used for mandatory positive requirements.
-* *must not* is used for mandatory negativ requirements.
+* *must not* is used for mandatory negative requirements.
 * *may* is an optional requirement or an example of implementation

 ## Gateway & Inverter

-Note: the word *device* is used here for gateway and/or inverter.
+Note: the word *device* is used here for gateway and inverter (requirements apply for both).

 ### Secure Communication